 was being completed.
 Wildmoser was ousted as fans were extremely upset with the

-An eventful 2004 saw Götz, Gerald Vanenburg, Rudolf Bommer and Reiner Maurer all had spells as head coach.
+An eventful 2004 saw Götz, Gerald Vanenburg, Rudolf Bommer and Reiner Maurer all have spells as chief trainers.
 The team came perilously close to relegation to Regionalliga Süd in 2006.
-The club hit severe financial trouble and sold their 50% stake in the Allianz Arena to rivals Bayern so to ease the problem.
+The club hit severe financial trouble and sold its 50% stake in the Allianz Arena to rivals Bayern to ease the problem.

 The transaction convinced the DFB to award 1860 their

 professional license to continue in 2.
 Bundesliga.
-Meanwhile coaches came and
+Meanwhile, trainers came and

 position during 2006.
 Marco Kurz took over in 2007.

 went bust, they would be left short of the cost of the rent.
-1860 were bought
+1860 was bought

 Funkel, Markus von Ahlen, Ricardo Moniz and von Ahlen were all employed to look

-licenses.
-However, he was dismissed during the mid season break to be replaced
+However, he was dismissed during the mid-season break to be replaced

 sixteenth place.
 TSV lost 3-1